tomaae/storj-deployment/README.md

 https://raw.githubusercontent.com/tomaae/storj-deployment/main/storj-ui/node-exporter-full.json

-# multinode deployment
+# (Optional) multinode deployment
-Optionally, if you want to also deploy official multinode
+If you want to also deploy official multinode

 Generate identity for multinode:
 ```